🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 A Doorway to Investing

 History has shown that the stock market typically outperforms fixed-income assets and interest-bearing savings accounts by a wide margin.
-If equities continue to provide returns comparable to the long-term average of 7%, even a small investment can outperform money market savings accounts, which typically yield 1-2%.
+If equities continue to provide returns comparable to the long-term average of around 7%, even a small investment can outperform money market savings accounts, which typically yield 1-2%.
 (Though as always, it’s important to remember that past performance does not guarantee future success.)

 By utilizing fractional shares, beginners can make small investments in the stock market with significantly more growth potential even with average market returns versus savings accounts that typically don’t even match inflation.